Individual causal effects from observational longitudinal studies with time-varying exposures: Discussion

-Formalization of procedures for such model validation should thus be the topic of future research to make our framework operational.
-Furthermore, integration of mixed models with machine learning techniques, e.g. \citep{Hajjem2014, Hajjem2017}, could extend recently developed flexible techniques to estimate CATEs \citep{Wendling2018,Green2012,Hill2011,Wager2018,Athey2019,Lu2018, Bica2021}, and might allow our framework to be used for individual causal inference in a broad range of applications.
+Mixed models are often used to estimate (average) treatment effect parameters from longitudinal data.
+If these models are well-specified, the distribution of the CWCEs based on their fits makes mixed models suitable for estimating ICEs.
+Moving towards such practice requires sufficient data to be able to validate the model for the marginal distribution of $\overline{Y}_{j}\mid \overline{\boldsymbol{M}}_{j-1}, \overline{\boldsymbol{L}}_{j-1}, \overline{A}_{j-1}$.
+The latter is crucial as different combinations of conditional models for $\overline{Y}_{j}\mid \boldsymbol{U}, \overline{\boldsymbol{M}}_{j-1}, \overline{\boldsymbol{L}}_{j-1}, \overline{A}_{j-1}, \overline{N}_{Yj}$ and distributions of $(\boldsymbol{U}, \overline{N}_{Y})$ can result in the same marginal distribution.
+The repeated measurements with time-varying exposures can be used to make an inference on the distribution of $((\boldsymbol{U})_{\overline{a}_{h-1}}, \overline{N}_{Yh})$, which might be identifiable from the observational data.
+Assumption \ref{CH4A4} cannot be completely verified with data.
+However, if the observed data is appropriately described with a low-dimensional latent variable model (see Section \ref{A4val}), the assumption becomes more realistic and can be translated into a weaker assumption that can be better discussed with field experts.
+Formalization of procedures for validation of the latent variable model should thus be the topic of future research to make our framework operational.
+Furthermore, integration of mixed models with machine learning techniques (see, e.g.~\citep{Hajjem2014, Hajjem2017}) could extend recently developed flexible techniques to estimate CATEs \citep{Wendling2018, Green2012, Hill2011, Wager2018, Athey2019, Lu2018, Bica2021}, and might allow our framework to be used for individual causal inference in a broad range of applications.